 Figure 1

 Figure 1.
 The blind child Kelli responds to the command "look up" by raising her hands (Panel A), while the sighted/ blindfolded child responds by raising her (unseeing) eyes (Panel B).
-This shows that the blind and sighted child shares a representation for "look" that means "perceive", but that the particular modality of perception differs.
+This shows that the blind and sighted child share a representation for "look" that means "perceive", but that the particular modality of perception differs.
 (Adapted from Landau & Gleitman, 1985).

 So far so good for a theory of language learning rooted in experience of the world.
 The difference in observational opportunities – haptic rather than visual information -- leads the blind and sighted to different interpretations of the same terms.
 Successful communication from mother to blind child using these visual words often occurred just when the objects to be “looked at” were in the learner’s hands, further suggesting a physical contact interpretation of blind looking.
 However, this interpretation turns out to be grossly inadequate to the facts of the blind child’s semantic competence.
 First, several common verbs used by the mother to the blind child shared the property of being uttered— proportionally much more frequently than look—when the child had a relevant object in hand, including hold, give, put and play, all of which are differentiated and used appropriately by blind toddlers.
 Thus “used with an object in hand” is insufficient to account for why look and see are the items selected for this semantic purpose.
 Moreover, the blind interpretation of look goes far beyond manual contact.
 If one says “You can touch that table but don’t look at it!” the blind toddler gingerly taps or scratches at the table.
 Subsequently told “Now you can look at it,” she systematically explores the surfaces of the table manually.
 “You can look at this table but don’t touch it” elicits only confused complaints, as it should, i.e., blind looking entails touching whereas neither blind nor sighted touching (necessarily) entails looking.
 Somehow the blind child extracts from the contextualized speech in her environment that look and see are terms for perceptual exploration and achievement, quite different in meaning from terms such as hold and touch.